 • international families,

-In certain high end transactions, particularly involving:
+In the context of certain high-end transactions, particularly those involving:

-• non resident buyers,
+• non-resident buyers,

 • corporate structures,